krainboltgreene/blank-application/README.md

 ### How do I add a new web page?

 Step one is to create the component in `lib/client/pages/` and then export it in `lib/client/pages/index.ts`.
 Remember that our component folders are named after the component and the file is `index.tsx` if it has react or `index.ts` if it doesn't (so `<LoginPage>` would be `lib/client/pages/Login/index.tsx`).
 Finally place it in the `lib/client/elements/Application/Router/index.tsx` file.
+The ElixirLS - blank-application server crashed 5 times in the last 3 minutes.
+The server will not be restarted.
+Failed to run 'elixir' command.
+ElixirLS will probably fail to launch.
+Logged PATH to Development Console.